ClickHouse/ClickHouse/docs/en/data_types/datetime.md

 ## Usage Remarks

-A moment of time is stored as [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time), independently of time zones and daylight savings.
-Additionally `DateTime` can store time zone, that affects how `DateTime` values are displayed in text format and how input strings are parsed for storage.
+The point in time is saved as a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time), regardless of the time zone or daylight saving time.
+Additionally, the `DateTime` type can store time zone that is the same for the entire column, that affects how the values of the `DateTime` type values are displayed in text format and how the values specified as strings are parsed ('2020-01-01 05:00:01').
+The time zone is not stored in the rows of the table (or in resultset), but is stored in the column metadata.
+A list of supported time zones can be found in the [IANA Time Zone Database] (https://www.iana.org/time-zones).
 The `tzdata` package, containing [IANA Time Zone Database](https://www.iana.org/time-zones), should be installed in the system.
 Use the `timedatectl list-timezones` command to list timezones known by a local system.

 You can explicitly set a time zone for `DateTime`-type columns when creating a table.
 If the time zone isn't set, ClickHouse uses the value of the [timezone](../operations/server_settings/settings.md#server_settings-timezone) parameter in the server settings or the operating system settings at the moment of the ClickHouse server start.

 The [clickhouse-client](../interfaces/cli.md) applies the server time zone by default if a time zone isn't explicitly set when initializing the data type.
 To use the client time zone, run `clickhouse-client` with the `--use_client_time_zone` parameter.

 ClickHouse outputs values in `YYYY-MM-DD hh:mm:ss` text format by default.
-You can change the format with the [formatDateTime](../query_language/functions/date_time_functions.md#formatdatetime) function.
+You can change the output with the [formatDateTime](../query_language/functions/date_time_functions.md#formatdatetime) function.

 When inserting data into ClickHouse, you can use different formats of date and time strings, depending on the value of the [date_time_input_format](../operations/settings/settings.md#settings-date_time_input_format) setting.